arco-design/arco-design/components/Input/__demo__/max-length.md

         <Input
           maxLength={10}
           showWordLimit
-          placeholder="Please enter no more than 10 letters" style={{ width: 300 }}
+          placeholder="Enter no more than 10 letters"
+          style={{ width: 300 }}
         />
         <Input.TextArea
           maxLength={50}
           showWordLimit
-          placeholder="Please enter no more than 50 letters" wrapperStyle={{ width: 300 }}
+          placeholder="Enter no more than 50 letters"
+          wrapperStyle={{ width: 300 }}
         />
       </Space>